filetrust/Squads-And-Maps/Definitions/Dictionary.md

 <p>

 - **Clients** – A customer or client of Glasswall.
 - **Decision** – This is where the required stakeholder can provide context and then vote on a chosen decision.
-A decision can be linked to any other issue type.
+It is quite a generic issue type at the moment and can be linked to any other issue type.
+E.G. An Outcome or a Key Result.
-THIS NEEDS FLESHING OUT – more clarity
+I think the people voting on the decision would be the stakeholders and maybe some of the squad contributors.
+Depending on the context, what the decision is about and what it is attached to.
+Its recorded on the decision issue itself in Jira.
+Theres no specific format for that yet, people can vote by comment or editing the description.
+As long as their decision is attached to their name.
+They could either be discussed in a meeting, teams call, or just by comments on the decision issue.
 - **Guild** - A lightweight community of interest where people across the whole company gather and share knowledge of a specific area.
 Anyone can join or leave a Guild at any time.
 E.G: ‘React’, ‘Performance’
 - **IT System** – A system or platform which staff use and have accounts on.
 These systems are owned and managed by our IT team.
 E.G: ‘Jira’, ‘GitHub’
 - **Key Result** - Measurable deliveries.
 An outcome would be broken down into specific and measurable key results.